prathamdupare/youtube-local-extended/README.md

 - Standard pages of Youtube: search, channels, playlists
 - Anonymity from Google's tracking by routing requests through Tor
 - Local playlists: These solve the two problems with creating playlists on Youtube: (1) they're datamined and (2) videos frequently get deleted by Youtube and lost from the playlist, making it very difficult to find a reupload as the title of the deleted video is not displayed.
-- Themes: Light, Gray, and Dark
+- Themes: Light, Gray, Dark, Modern Light
 - Subtitles
 - Easily download videos or their audio
 - No ads